-An annual meeting of industry members shall be held, within four (4) months of the end of the fiscal year, at a time and place to be fixed by the Commission.
-In urgent circumstances, as determined by the Board, the annual meeting and elections may be held outside of the time frame set in accordance with bylaw 242.
+An Annual General Meeting of licensees shall be held, within four (4) months of the end of the fiscal year, at a time and place to be fixed by the Commission.
+The Commission shall report on the activities of the past year, announce new members of the Commission and conduct such other business as set out in the notice of meeting.

-All industry members are entitled to fourteen (14) days' notice of the Annual Meeting.
-A notice to an Approved Sales Corporation shall be served upon the Responsible Licence Holder.
+All licensees are entitled to fourteen (14) days' notice of the Annual General Meeting.
+A notice to an approved sales corporation shall be served upon the responsible license holder.